common misconception about studying abroad is that it’s not possible to participate

 research options that are good fits for your budget and academic needs.
 Additionally, to research Winthrop-based scholarship opportunities for financial

-support to study abroad, visit our Scholarships section of the Study Abroad Portal.
+support to study abroad, visit the Winthrop Study Abroad Scholarships page and the External Scholarships sections of the Study Abroad Portal.

 Winthrop’s International Center